terraform-aws-modules/terraform-aws-eks/README.md

 ### Cluster Access Entry

-When enabling `authentication_mode = "API_AND_CONFIG_MAP"`, EKS will automatically create an access entry for the IAM role(s) used by managed nodegroup(s) and Fargate profile(s).
+When enabling `authentication_mode = "API_AND_CONFIG_MAP"`, EKS will automatically create an access entry for the IAM role(s) used by managed node group(s) and Fargate profile(s).
 There are no additional actions required by users.
-For self-managed nodegroups and the Karpenter sub-module, this project automatically adds the access entry on behalf of users so there are no additional actions required by users.
+For self-managed node groups and the Karpenter sub-module, this project automatically adds the access entry on behalf of users so there are no additional actions required by users.

 On clusters that were created prior to CAM support, there will be an existing access entry for the cluster creator.
 This was previously not visible when using `aws-auth` ConfigMap, but will become visible when access entry is enabled.